 Throughout the month of April, the Washington, D.C. metropolitan area will host a variety of Earth Day activities that make caring for the planet fun for all ages.
+D.C. also hosts the March for Science.
 You can pitch in and help clean up any of the region’s parks or attend a family event that includes learning ways to improve our environment and make a difference.

 Earth Day, the modern environmental movement, has been celebrated each April 22 since 1970.
 The founder, Gaylord Nelson, began the movement as a Senator from Wisconsin after witnessing the global damages of the massive oil spill in Santa Barbara, California in 1969.
 Today, millions of Americans participate in the fight for a clean environment.

 If you're visiting Maryland, Virginia, or Washington, D.C. this April, you could spend the day helping out a local community.
 If, however, you're looking for a bit more fun on this environmental holiday, you can also attend one of many events happening in the region to raise money for environmental causes.

 On Sunday, April 14, 2019, from 1 to 5 p.m., the 11th Street Bridge Park and the National Park Service will host the fourth annual Anacostia River Festival, the official closing of the 2019 National Cherry Blossom Festival.
 Both the Cherry Blossom and River festivals honor Earth Day through a variety of activities including outdoor recreation, musical performances, a photography exhibition, bike parades, and lessons about the environment and sustainable practices.